If you like ancient ruins and natural wonders of the world, then you’ll have a blast with these fun things to do in Pamukkale.

 The number one must do in Pamukkale is to explore the spectacular travertines.

-The word Pamukkale means “Cotton Castle” as, from a distance, it looks like a castle made of fluffy white cotton.
+The word Pamukkale means cotton castle.
+And from a distance, the terraces look like a castle made of fluffy white cotton.

-This dazzling wonderland was formed in the same way as stalactites in limestone caves.
-For centuries mineral rich water has flowed over the cliffs creating calcium deposits on the steep slopes.
+The travertine pools of Pamukkale Turkey were formed in the same way as stalactites in limestone caves.
+For centuries mineral-rich water has flowed over the cliffs creating calcium deposits on the steep slopes.

 These deposits fan out into a series of blinding white terraces that have pools of stunning blue water.